Published on 24 June 2015

-A planned burn of a small section of the University of the Sunshine Coast’s compensatory habitat site will occur tomorrow, Wednesday 30 July, weather permitting.
+A planned burn of a section of the University of the Sunshine Coast’s compensatory habitat site is planned for Wednesday 8 July, weather permitting.

-Officers from Rural Fire Service Queensland will begin the burn of less than one hectare of heathland on the far eastern side of the University campus, near Claymore Road, shortly after 9am.
+Officers from Rural Fire Service Queensland will conduct the burn of five hectares of heathland on the far eastern side of the University campus, near Claymore Road, between 9am and 3pm.

-Nearby Chancellor Park Estate residents have been notified.
+Nearby Chancellor Park Estate residents will be notified early next week.

-The burn will be supervised by USC as part of its fire management plan for the habitat, which was successfully relocated to the campus from Bundilla when a housing estate was built years ago.
+The action will be supervised by USC as part of its fire management plan for the 15ha habitat, which was successfully relocated to the campus from Bundilla when a housing estate was built years ago.

 The aim of this burn is to reduce the volume of heathland and forest fuels and to help create a mosaic pattern of burnt and unburnt areas within the habitat area.